 Cynthia Bassham

-Cynthia Bassham has been teaching for over twenty-five years and has been a full-time lecturer at University of California, Irvine since 2005.
-Cynthia teaches voice, speech, and acting and is the faculty supervisor for the Drama 30 series.
-She also provides voice, text, and dialect direction for some UCI productions.
+Cynthia Bassham has been teaching for over thirty-five years and has been a full-time lecturer at University of California, Irvine since 2005.
+Cynthia teaches voice, speech, and acting and is the faculty supervisor for the beginning acting series (DR 30A-C).
+She also provides voice, text, and dialect direction and intimacy coaching for some UCI productions.

 She has taught and coached at several other institutions including South Coast Repertory, Stanford University, and Oregon Shakespeare Festival.
 Cynthia is also a professional actor with extensive credits, including originating the role of "C" in the world premiere of Edward Albee's Three Tall Women directed by the author.